Demonstration of Unity

 Now you need to realize, these men and women come from all over the economic landscape and the spiritual maturity landscape.
 They come from all over the theological landscape, and, God forbid, the political landscape.

-And it took me only half a second to realize what the common denominator was and is, in every single one of them.
-Surely you know what that common denominator is, don’t you?
+And it took me only half a second to realize what the common thread was and is, in every single one of them.
+Surely you know what that common thread is, don’t you?

 They all pray!